Step-by-Step Enemy Creation

 What the base class provides:

-// These components are automatically added:
+// These components are created as default subobjects:

-UMovementEvaluatorComponent* // Tactical movement
+UMovementEvaluatorComponent* // Tactical movement direction selection

 UThreatDetectionComponent* // Player attention tracking

-Step 3: Create Comprehensive ActionSet
+Step 3: Create an ActionSet

 Create Data Asset: DA_DetailedEnemyActions (type: ActionSet)